Plants and seeds policy

 What are the guidelines?

-You can list plants or seeds that aren't on any restricted list.
+You can list cuttings, plants or seeds that aren't on any restricted list.

 Packaging and germination dates: Many state laws limit the time period after packaging or germination testing when agricultural or vegetable seeds may be sold.
 If the dates of packaging and germination testing are listed on the packaging of the seeds, you need to include that information in your item description.